harrisonmalone/html-css-schedule/README.md

 - When to use and when to use flexbox [example](https://twitter.com/rachelandrew/status/1088827732874747910?s=12)
 - Run through example of moving elements within flexbox to the 9 different positions, pretty much take class through docs
 - Maybe create a box type layout, [what i did with java](https://gist.github.com/harrisonmalone/41e4d0ebb8f7ff1c5223ae3a851f816b)
-- Creating something in figma, implementing it in css

 11-12.30
 - Create a navbar in figma